Nethereum/Nethereum.Console/README.md

 ```
 create-account -p "superpassword" -dd "c:\Users\JuanFran\NewAccount"
 ```
-## Account/s Total Balance
+## Account or Accounts Total Balance
-Calculates the total balance (in Ether) of an account or accounts using the addresses provided
+Calculates the total balance (in Ether) of an account or accounts using the address or addresses provided
 ### Command
 accounts-total-balance